-The project will be implemented in selected districts.
-While NUSAF-2 is currently concentrated in northern and eastern Uganda, the distribution of poverty and vulnerability in the country demonstrates the need for a national program, which is not feasible given the available financing.
-Therefore, the criteria for selecting the districts to participate in the World Bank operation will be determined as part of the design process and will aim to build on the capacity built in the NUSAF 2 areas.
+The program will be implemented in the districts of Kitgum, Gulu, Nebbi and Soroti.
+The distribution of poverty and vulnerability in the country demonstrates the need for a national program, which is not feasible given the available financing.
+Therefore, the criteria for selecting the districts to participate in the NUBSP operation was determined by the capacity built in the NUSAF 2 areas.